What's it like for students at WGU?

 Start on your path today.

 What can you do with a business management degree?
 The possibilities are almost endless, because every industry requires leadership and sound business fundamentals.
-Whether you're focused on following your entrepreneurial spirit by starting your own business, making a career move into an industry you find interesting, or laying the groundwork for advancement at your current job, the right education and training can take you places, including areas like:
+Whether you're focused on following your entrepreneurial spirit by starting your own business, are looking into business management salaries as a way to earn more money, making a career move into an industry you find interesting, or laying the groundwork for advancement at your current job, the right education and training can take you places, including areas like:

 Positions in the field.